German Ambassador to China Jan Hecker dies | DW | 06.09.2021

 "Our thoughts at this moment are with his family and the people who were close to him."

-Before taking up the Beijing post, Hecker was a foreign policy advisor to Chancellor Merkel.
+Before taking up the Beijing post last month, Hecker was a foreign policy advisor to Chancellor Merkel.

+Germany's Foreign Office did not divulge the circumstances behind the diplomat's death.

 jsi (AFP, dpa)